lexxiave/forms/README.md

 3. The option to customize the email confirmation message.

-4. Every form required field validation except for adding guests optional not necessary required field
+4. Every form required field should validation except for adding guests to the list.
+That's subscribers optional not necessarily required field.

 Preview -- http://jotfreeform.netlify.com/